YOYOYOYOGA-seu/CVariant/README.md

 var.insert(1,4.44); //{5.14, 4.44, 5.12}
 ...
 ```
-In addition, all type is defined dynamicly, it means you can change it's type any time.
+In addition, all type is defined dynamicly, it means you can change it's type at any time.
 For more information, please read section 3 for more detail.

 </br>